 U.S. Carbon offsets

-In 2008, for the seventh year in a row, Ben & Jerry’s offset 100 percent of the carbon emissions from our Vermont manufacturing operations.
-It was also the third year that we’ve offset carbon emissions from employee air travel.
-In all, we purchased offsets for 5,452 tons of CO2 emissions through NativeEnergy* for 2008.
-This is equivalent to eliminating over 10 million car miles, driving around the world 436 times, or removing 909 cars from the road for a year!
+In 2009, for the eighth year in a row, Ben & Jerry’s offset 100 percent of the carbon emissions from our Vermont manufacturing operations.
+In all, we purchased offsets for 4,679 tons of CO2 in 2009.

-The carbon offsets associated with our 2008 emissions will be invested in a wind turbine located in Greensburg, Kansas.
+The carbon offsets associated with our 2009 emissions will again be invested in wind projects located in Greensburg, Kansas, through offset provider NativeEnergy.
 In 2006, that town was literally wiped out by a F5 tornado; in rebuilding, the community seized the opportunity to turn their town into “the greenest community in the country.”
 They are investing in everything from alternative fuels and LEED** certified buildings to renewable energy projects.

 Unilever’s Hellendoorn production facility in the Netherlands manufactures Ben & Jerry’s ice cream for the European market, though not all of this plant’s production is Ben & Jerry’s.
 Data presented below represents full performance data for all of the plant’s production.